ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r1.2-deployment/README.md

 ## Creating and starting the server

 After picking a provider, we need to pick an operating system for our cloud computer and other specifications like Ram.
 Most servers run Linux and it is a great choice for developing Node.js, Windows servers are only really useful for specialized applications such as .NET.
-For the basic things there isn’t much difference between the Linux images.
+For the basic things, there isn’t much difference between the Linux images.
 You can go with Ubuntu Server because it is widely used and has tonnes of guides and plenty of questions and answers on the internet.

 An image is an exact copy of a hard drive that can be easily loaded onto an empty hard drive, in this case they are being used as presets to get your machine setup easily.
 Without at least an operating system and SSH, it wouldn’t be possible to even configure the server so some preset software is necessary.